Pwd9000-ML/blog-devto/posts/Github-Automate-Azure-RBAC/Github-Automate-Azure-RBAC.md

 Clone this newly created or existing repository and let's get started to create our first role definition JSON file now.
 You can also use my repo as a template by going [HERE](https://github.com/Pwd9000-ML/Azure-Role-Definitions).

 Remember in an earlier step we created an azure AD app & service principal and got a JSON object as output.
-We will now create a secret on our repository using the JSON object output, which our actions workflow will use to authenticate Azure when it's triggered.
+We will now create a secret on our repository using the JSON object output, which our actions workflow will use to authenticate to Azure when it's triggered.

 1. In [GitHub](https://github.com), browse your repository.